olvaffe/olv-notes/graphics/specs/vulkan.md

 ## Appendix A: Vulkan Environment for SPIR-V

 - Validation Rules Within a Module
+  - Standalone SPIR-V Validation
+  - Runtime SPIR-V Validation
+    - VUID-RuntimeSpirv-NonUniform-06274 If an instruction loads from or stores to a resource (including atomics and image instructions) and the resource descriptor being accessed is not dynamically uniform, then the operand corresponding to that resource (e.g. the pointer or sampled image operand) must be decorated with `NonUniform`
   - `VK_KHR_shader_float_controls`
     - it has been promoted to 1.2
     - `VkShaderFloatControlsIndependence`